cwshu/DynamoRioClientPrac/readme.rst

 - wiki: https://github.com/DynamoRIO/dynamorio/wiki/Downloads

 practices
 ~~~~~~~~~
-- myclient is sample in tutorial(CGO 2016)
+- myclient is a sample in tutorial(CGO 2016)
-- inscount is api sample
+- inscount is in api sample

 build it
 ~~~~~~~~